David Hamilton (broadcaster): Books

 Hamilton is the author of six books: David Hamilton's Beauty Tips for Women, 1974, The Music Game (autobiography), 1986, A Fulhamish Tale, 2012, The Golden Days of Radio One, 2017, Commercial Radio Daze, 2020, and his autobiography The Long and Winding Road, 2024.

 Current work

 In 2019, Hamilton celebrated 60 years in broadcasting.
 By this time he was heard regularly on his local stations BBC Radio Sussex and BBC Radio Surrey.
 His Million Sellers show continues to be aired on several stations in the UK and abroad.

-In 2021, at the age of 82, he became the oldest broadcaster to present a daily show on national radio with his lunchtime show on Boom Radio.
+In 2021, at the age of 82, Hamilton became the oldest broadcaster to present a daily show on national radio with his lunchtime show on Boom Radio.

 The same year David Hamilton's Million Sellers and David Hamilton's Hotshots launched on the Now 70s music television channel and he was a guest on Britain's Biggest 70s Hits on Channel 5.
 He has been a newspaper reviewer on Sky News and also began contributing to GB News in 2022.
 On 2 December 2023, speaking on Mark Dolan Tonight he disclosed during a royal family studio discussion, "I have nine grandchildren".